oweb36/mws-docs/Characters/Air Conditioners/Xeo.md

 She's a Panasonic CS-XE21MKEW wall-mounted [heat pump](Air%20Conditioners.md).
 Xeo is a superior version of [JKE](JKE.md).
 Her name is pronounced as Xeo (AKA Seyo).
 Don't call her shio or sio (AKA see-yo), she would attack you for that.

 She was born in August 10, 2010.
 She is a cisgender and bisexual female (she/her).
+If skin color mattered, she's silver.

 ## Personality